drstonebraker/mario/README.md

 ## Implementation

-Mario vs Browser will utilize the Phaser javascript game framework for handling sprites, animation, updates, and sound.
+Mario vs Browser will utilize the Matter.js javascript physics engine for handling gravity, movement, and object interaction.

 ## Timeline